PrincessMaggy/expense-tracker/README.md

 This is a web app that performs the function of an expense tracker.
 It has the following features:
 - A create Employee Profile Page that uses the following details: Name, Profile Picture, Job description, Location, and Department.

-- Picture upload functionality to upload employee picture
+- Picture upload functionality to upload employee picture.

-- Receipt Upload functionality to attach receipt
+- Receipt Upload functionality to attach receipt.
 ### Screenshot

 ![screenshot](./screenshot.PNG)